 After the setup is done, it is important to check if the Data Gateway has access to the folder C:\Users\<Username>\Documents\Power BI Desktop\Custom Connectors where the connector is installed.

 - Run the ‘On-premises data gateway’ and go to the section Service Settings.

 - Check the Gateway service account, default this is ‘NT SERVICE\PBIEgwService’.
-This serviceaccount needs access rights to the folder C:\Users\<Username>\Documents\Microsoft Power BI Desktop\Custom Connectors
+This serviceaccount needs access rights to the folder C:\Users\<Username>\Documents\Power BI Desktop\Custom Connectors

-- In the Windows Explorer go to the folder C:\Users\<Username>\Documents\Microsoft Power BI Desktop, rightclick the folder Custom Connectors and choose Properties.
+- In the Windows Explorer go to the folder C:\Users\<Username>\Documents\Power BI Desktop, rightclick the folder Custom Connectors and choose Properties.